cleanappio/cleanapp-mobile/README.md

 3. Confirm no compose screen appears.
 4. Confirm the report is submitted automatically.
 5. Share a single image into CleanApp and confirm image-only digital report creation.
+6. Share multiple images into CleanApp and confirm they are submitted together, up to 6 images.
-6. Disable network, share a URL/image, and confirm the draft is queued.
+7. Disable network, share a URL/image set, and confirm the draft is queued.
-7. Reopen CleanApp or wait for WorkManager retry and confirm the draft is submitted later.
+8. Reopen CleanApp or wait for WorkManager retry and confirm the draft is submitted later.

 ### Assumptions and unresolved dependencies

 - The backend endpoint `/api/v3/reports/digital-share` must be deployed and reachable from mobile clients.
 - The iOS App Group `group.io.cleanapp.shared` must be provisioned in Apple Developer for both app IDs.
 - iOS Share Extension runtime behavior still needs final device/TestFlight validation because simulator/workspace builds are heavy and extension behavior is best verified on-device.
-- Android single-share flow is implemented and `:app:assembleDebug` succeeds locally.
+- Android share flow is implemented and `:app:assembleDebug` succeeds locally.
-- Multi-item share, video share, editing UI, and category selection are intentionally out of scope for this MVP.
+- Video share, editing UI, and category selection are intentionally out of scope for this MVP.
+- The backend preserves all shared images, but the legacy primary report image slot still uses the first image as the canonical inline image for downstream compatibility.

 ### Run app on Android simulator